Types, equations, dimensions and the Pi theorem: Equations, physical laws and types

 Like in the case of Newton's second law and of the equation for ideal gases, we have to do with a \emph{grammar} of properties (being a force, being a mass, being non-dimensional) that we do not grasp.
 As a consequence, our types are not well suited to that grammar: \ensuremath{\Conid{T}} and \ensuremath{\Varid{y}}, \ensuremath{\Conid{S}} and \ensuremath{\Varid{x}}, \ensuremath{\Varid{m}} and \ensuremath{\rho} have different properties and these properties are important in the domain of discourse.
 Yet, they all have the same types! \DONE{In a natural (DSLsofMath-inspired) ``encoding'' of the problem, we would have separate types for t, T, S, and then let the ``non-dimensional'' versions by just REALs.
 But that is perhaps the point here.
 It is a bit hidden behind other notational differences, though.}

-If we want to take mathematical physics and modeling seriously (and if we want experts in these domains to take FP seriously) we have to encode that grammar through suitable types.
-We will make a first step towards a DSL of dimensional quantities in \cref{section:dsl}.
+If we want to take mathematical physics and modelling seriously (and if we want experts in these domains to take FP seriously) we have to encode that grammar through suitable types.
+We discuss a minimal DSL of dimensional quantities in \cref{section:dsl1}.
 Before getting there, however, we need to build a better understanding of the questions raised in this section.
 In the next one, we start with the question of what it means for a physical quantity to \emph{have a dimension}.